Sign up to our Newsletter

 Why This Personal Statement Works

-This personal statement is so unique that it wouldn’t have worked for anyone else: that’s what UChicago Law wants out of your writing.
-Through the author’s story, we see his resilience, courage, leadership skills, and his capacity for reflection.
+This personal statement is unique and highly personal, which is what UChicago Law wants to see.
+Through the author’s story, we see his resilience, courage, leadership skills, and capacity for reflection.

-The beginning of the story is attention-grabbing: we automatically want to keep reading to see what happens next.
-Although seemingly different themes, the author’s physical and emotional recovery intertwine for a deeply personal account of trauma and healing.
+The beginning of the story is attention-grabbing, and the author artfully intertwines their physical and emotional recovery for a deeply personal account of their trauma and healing.

 UChicago Law Personal Statement #2